 Ask students questions such as:

-• What changes do you see in the figures from one term to the next?
+- What changes do you see in the table of values from one term to the next?
 Explain your reasoning.

-• What does the figure look like in row 0?
-What does the figure look like in row 5?
+- What are the values for when the term number is 0?
+What does the figure look like in position 5?
 How do you know?

 Activity 2: A Square, Squares